madiali/mips-emulator/README.md

 For more information about the project JSON file (i.e., all possible mapping options, which we support but don't really see a need for), see the original MIPS Emulator's [README](https://github.com/jordanel/mips-emulator).

-However, note that many example JSON files in that repository have `type: Sound`, which we do not support and causes our emulator to crash, so do not put `type: Sound` in a JSON file for our emulator.
+However, note that many example JSON files in that repository specify type `Sound`, which we do not support and causes our emulator to crash, so do not put `"type": "Sound"` in a JSON file for our emulator.
 Instead, to test `Sound`, follow the examples shown [above](#basic-setup).
 Additionally, the original MIPS Emulator supports types `AccelerometerX` and `AccelerometerY`, which are unnecessary.
 As shown in our example JSON files, just use `Accelerometer` because `Accelerometer == AccelerometerX + AccelerometerY`.